simonmichael/hledger/doc/AI.md

 - It is a learning experiment that can be discontinued or even rolled back at any time.

 ## Rules of engagement

 Here are our current policies for AI use in hledger.

-- hledger does not use AI at runtime.
+1. hledger does not use AI at runtime.

-- hledger 1.x (2007..2025) was developed without AI assistance.
+2. hledger 1.x (2007..2025) was developed without AI assistance.

-- hledger 2.x (2026..) is developed with careful AI assistance.
+3. hledger 2.x (2026..) is developed with careful AI assistance.

-- We aim to increase quality and maintainability, not decrease them.
+4. We aim to increase quality and maintainability, not decrease them.

-- The codebase remains human maintainable.
+5. The codebase remains human maintainable.
 At any time we can stop using AI and keep moving forward.

-- The human committer is responsible for everything in their commits.
+6. The human committer is responsible for everything in their commits.

-- PRs require human review; if they are hard to review, they don't get merged, as always.
+7. PRs require human review; if they are hard to review, they don't get merged, as always.

-- We want to use only the more principled/trustworthy/sustainable tools and providers.
+8. We want to use only the more principled/trustworthy/sustainable tools and providers.
   Currently this means we try to use only Anthropic, Ecosia, local LLMs, and such.
   We'll review/update the list periodically.

-- Since writing this policy, I applied for and received Anthropic's FOSS 6-month Claude Max credit (currently worth $1200), and activated it from 2026-04-01.
-  This is helping recover the costs I incurred during initial experimentation.

-- We try to keep track of, optimise, and limit our AI resource usage (measured by output tokens, eg).
+9. We try to keep track of, optimise, and limit our AI resource usage (measured by output tokens, eg).

-- We monitor the impact of AI tools on the project, ourselves, and the planet, and make adjustments when needed.
+10. We monitor the impact of AI tools on the project, ourselves, and the planet, and make adjustments when needed.

 ## More discussion / thoughts